swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-43-deploy-and-access-the-monitoring-on-kubernetes.md

 kubectl get pods -l app=evidently-ui
 ```

-Get the external IP of the Evidently UI service and save it as a GitHub secret:
+Get the external IP of the Evidently UI service:

 ```sh title="Execute the following command(s) in a terminal"
 kubectl get service evidently-ui
 ```

-Store the URL (`http://<load-balancer-ip>:8000`) as the `EVIDENTLY_UI_URL`
+Save the URL (`http://<load-balancer-ip>:8000`) so you can open the dashboard
-secret in the repository settings.
+after the first snapshot is pushed.

 ### Link logs to the Evidently UI